AustinCundiff/AustinCundiff.github.io/_posts/2022-10-25-application-hacker-methodology.md

 ```
 This will result in a text file with a ton of links.
 Many of these will be garbage such as font or image files.
 Remember, we're looking for places that accept input, so static assets are generally of no interest.

 First I grab all queries such as `/endpoint?file=example.jpg` which are typically the bulk of our data entry points.
 Uro is a tool that will remove duplicate queries such as `/endpoint?file=example.png`.
-We already have the first query, and don't really care about additional file names being returned, especially if it's something like doc1.xlsx and doc2.xsls etc.
+We already have the first query and don't really care about additional file names being returned, especially if it's something like doc1.xlsx and doc2.xsls etc.
 ```sh
 egrep "\?" urls | uro | anew query-urls
 ```